Call 911 if you are in immediate danger.

 Contact the Alberta One-Line for Sexual Violence at 1-866-403-8000 if you have experienced any form of sexual violence, need crisis support or need help finding sexual-assault support services.

-Everyone can play a part in preventing sexual harassment and assault.
+Everyone can play a part in preventing sexual harassment, assault and exploitation.

-Sexual violence, whether it is unwanted touching, inappropriate comments or the expectation of sex, is never okay.
-It is a human rights violation – and it is illegal.
+Sexual violence is never okay, whether it is unwanted touching, inappropriate comments or the expectation of sex.
+It is a human rights violation, and it is illegal.